vegetarian mexican food

 Avoiding Common Mistakes

-- Use authentic ingredients: Look for Mexican oregano, true cinnamon, and proper chiles
+• Make use of authentic ingredients Search for Mexican oregano, authentic cinnamon, and authentic chiles

 Tool Recommendations

-- Comal or cast-iron skillet: Essential for charring vegetables and warming tortillas
+• Comal Cast-iron or skillet essential for grilling veggies and warming tortillas

 Storage & Reheating